PhMajerus/FIGfonts/README.md

 ![phm-shinonome](images/phm-shinonome.png)

 This font uses Unicode 16.0 octants characters to display the Shinonome12/東雲12 (Shinonome 12dot) bitmap font, originally designed by Yasuyuki Furukawa / 古川 泰之様 and generously released into the public domain.
 The characters are 6×12 pseudo-pixels for half-width and 12×12 pseudo-pixels for full-width, rendered as 3×3 and 6×3 octants characters respectively.
-It uses three rows and supports ISO 8859-1 (Latin 1), JIS X 0201, and JIS X 0208, which also contains basic Greek and Cyrillic.
+It uses three rows and supports ISO 8859-1 (Latin 1), JIS X 0201, and JIS X 0208, which also contains basic Greek and Cyrillic for a total of 7136 characters.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octants characters.